 This book offers a gentle, disciplined approach to growth with subtle insight and compassion.
 Miller names the habitual obstacles that keep us small and opens up a way to greater love, faith, and freedom.
 J. RUTH GENDLER, The Book of Qualities

 to read excerpts from The Book of Practical Faith.

 SECURE ONLINE ORDERING

 The Book of Practical Faith

 includes free US Media Mail delivery within the US

-Ordering from the UK or Australia?
+Ordering from outside the US?